Medical assistants are an important part of any hospital or medical facility. They provide clinical and administrative support for physicians.

 What are the prerequisites for becoming a medical assistant?

 Most medical assistant training programs require you to have a high school diploma, GED, or high school equivalency certificate.
 Then, you must complete a medical assistant certificate or degree program, including classroom training and an externship.
 Next, you must pass a certifying exam.
-MTI College prepares students to pass the Nationally Certified Medical Assistant (NCMA) Exam.
+Campus prepares students to pass the Nationally Certified Medical Assistant (NCMA) Exam.

 At this point, you are now a certified medical assistant, and eligible to work at employers like hospitals, clinics, medical offices, and other health care facilities.
 The NCMA must be retaken every year to maintain certification.